Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx25-htlc-receiver-exercise.md

 <details>
   <summary>Step 2: Sign the Transaction Input</summary>

-Next, let's generate our signature for the HTLC offerer output on our commitment transaction.
+Next, let's generate our signature for the HTLC receiver output on our commitment transaction.
 To do this, we can use the `sign_transaction_input_sighash_all` function we created earlier in this course.

 <details>
-  <summary>Click to see sign_transaction_input_sighash_all function definition </summary>
+  <summary>Click to see sign_transaction_input_sighash_all function definition</summary>

 We implemented the `sign_transaction_input_sighash_all` function earlier in this course.
 You may not have implemented it *exactly* like the below example, which is okay!
 That said, here is an example implementation to help jog your memory as you complete this exercise.
 ```rust
 pub fn sign_transaction_input_sighash_all(
     &self,